-2.5.5.2 Waste Collection Utility Charge (Wheelie Bin)
+Waste Collection Utility Charge (Wheelie Bin)

-Waste Collection Utility Charges for land or structures where Council deems that a service will be supplied for each residence, flat, strata title unit, will be charged \$294.00 per wheelie bin service whether or not a service is rendered.
+Waste Collection Utility Charges for land or structures where Council deems that a service will be supplied for each residence, flat, strata title unit, will be charged \$302.00 per wheelie bin service whether or not a service is rendered.

-The service will be supplied to premises in the waste area which is defined as an area in which Council or Council's contractors provide a solid waste collection service.
+The service will be supplied to premises in the waste area which is defined as an area in which Council or Council's contractors provide a solid waste collection service as defined in Maps 7 to 18.
+Waste services for non-residential properties within Mareeba Shire Council are not provided.